How to Protect Yourself Against Heat Exhaustion and Heat Stroke

-If you know the warning signs, you can prevent or avert heatstroke this summer and still enjoy your hikes, runs, and rides outside.
+If you know the warning signs of heat stroke, you can prevent or avert it this summer and still enjoy your hikes, runs, and rides outside.

 Heat-related illness can happen to anyone.
 A few early but telling signs that something is wrong, says Dr. Towfigh, are flushed skin, lightheadedness, blurred vision, headache, tunnel vision/dizziness, and muscle weakness.
 These typically indicate heat exhaustion.
 But if it escalates (more on what to do immediately, below) you might also experience vomiting, slurred speech, and rapid breathing, says Dr. Sood.
 If left untreated, you could even experience a seizure or coma.

 "As the body attempts to dissipate the heat, the blood vessels near the skin, called capillaries, dilate and the skin becomes flush," says Dr. Towfigh.
 Unfortunately, this can interfere with sufficient blood flow to the muscles, heart, and brain, he adds, as the body is directing blood flow toward the skin in an effort to regulate internal body heat.